Quantum Cosmology in Krylov Space: Complexity and Entropy

-Among several well-studied approaches to measure quantum complexity, Krylov complexity\footnote{There exist other well-studied measures of quantum complexity as well, a noteworthy example being circuit complexity in the Nielsen geometric approach \cite{Nielsen:2005mkt, Nielsen:2006cea, Dowling:2006tnk}.} is notable for its ability to probe the structure of quantum systems in the time domain \cite{Parker:2018yvk,Caputa:2021sib,Balasubramanian:2022tpr,Nandy:2025ktk,Rabinovici:2025otw}.
-While originally defined as a measure for the growth of generic operators, Krylov complexity has also been defined in terms of states \cite{Balasubramanian:2022tpr} and explored in the context of density operators \cite{Caputa:2024vrn}.
-It has been widely used in understanding the underlying dynamics of quantum many-body systems \cite{Trigueros:2021rwj, Rabinovici:2020ryf}, quantum field theory \cite{ Avdoshkin:2022xuw, Dymarsky:2021bjq, Baiguera:2025dkc, Camargo:2022rnt}, and also for cosmic inflation \cite{Adhikari:2022oxr}.
+While Krylov complexity was originally defined as a measure for the growth of generic operators, Krylov complexity has also been defined in terms of states \cite{Balasubramanian:2022tpr} and explored in the context of density operators \cite{Caputa:2024vrn}.
 In essence, Krylov complexity quantifies the coupling of operators or states to the Hamiltonian as a function of time.
 Specifically, operators or states can be expressed in Krylov space with the Krylov space basis.
 For states, the Krylov space basis is generated by acting different powers of the Hamiltonian operator, $\hat H$, on an initial state.
 As an example, for an initial state $\ket{\psi}$, the Krylov space basis is given by $\ket{\psi}$, $\hat{H}\ket{\psi}$, $\hat{H}^2\ket{\psi}$, etc. For operators, the Krylov space basis is defined similarly, but is instead generated by different powers of the commutator of the Hamiltonian with the considered operator (in our analysis, this operator will be the density matrix).
 As a result, the Krylov space corresponds to a one-dimensional semi-infinite chain, where successive points of the chain correspond to higher powers of the Hamiltonian.